FileMaker Cloud Getting Started Guide

 Click Continue to Subscribe on the FileMaker Cloud homepage.

-- Click Usage Instructions to display instructions and links necessary for creating your instance.
+Click Usage Instructions to display instructions and links necessary for creating your instance.
+To choose a link for a regional cloud template on the Usage Instructions page, see Create your FileMaker Cloud instance.

 Create your FileMaker Cloud instance